rye/krye.io/_posts/2019-06-17-firewalling-with-iptables.md

 # Intro to `iptables(8)`

 The reader may, at this point, be very well familiar with the `iptables` command.
-In its most basic form, `iptables` accepts a few key arguments, and can do a few arguments.
+In its most basic form, `iptables` accepts a few key arguments, and does a few key things.
 In `iptables`-land, operations are centered around the following objects: _chains_, _rules_, and _targets_.
 We will now explore each of these to a slight level of detail, however the manual page is unsurprisingly quite helpful here.